anmolpandey2664/Alarm_clock/README.md

 # Alarm_clock
-This is a simple Alarm clock which I created using HYML,CSS and Javascript to test my skills.
+This is a simple Alarm clock which I created using HTML,CSS and Javascript to test my skills.